 Fasting is like a celebration.
 Fasts are also performed on special occasions such as anniversaries and birthdays of Gods.
 Each day in the week signifies a specific God, therefore, people fast on specific day during the week for their favourite God.
 Fasting purifies both mind and body, it removes impurities through abstinence of food and through mental discipline.

 Muslims fast every year during the holy month of Ramadan for 28 to 30 days, eating and drinking are forbidden from sunrise also known as Sahur to sunset also known as Iftar.
 There is fasting and feasting period in Ramadan.
-Scientific data is available and clinical studies demonstrated reduction in lipid levels, weight loss and improved symptoms of depression after Ramadan fasting.
+Scientific data is available and clinical studies demonstrated reduction in lipid levels, weight loss and depression after Ramadan fasting.

 Apart from religion also, our ancestors faced feast and famine periods, when food used to be plenty they used to be feasting and during the scarcity they practised fasting.
 Therefore, our body is designed to handle the fasting and feasting rather than feasting all the time.